 As part of programming in 2023, young people from South Bronx United and SCAN-Harbor, Inc. — two Bronx based nonprofit organizations— took part in a series of hands-on cooking demonstrations at Yankee Stadium led by Legends Senior Executive Chef, Matt Gibson.
 Each participant also received a bag filled with provisions to prepare the demonstrated healthy meals at home after each session.
 The youth participants were then treated to a day at Yankee stadium for the Yankees-Nationals game on August 24th.

-The Yankees teamed up with Fans for the Cure, New York-Presbyterian Hospital, Columbia University Medical Center and Weill Cornell Medicine to save the lives of their fans and employees from prostate cancer during Prostate Cancer Awareness Month.
-Prior to the Yankees game on September 3, 2019, fans, media members and employees 40 years of age or older were encouraged to visit medical professionals in a designated area of the stadium to undergo a quick prostate cancer screening.
+The Yankees teamed up with Fans for the Cure, New York-Presbyterian Hospital, Columbia University Medical Center, and Weill Cornell Medicine to help save the lives of their fans and employees from prostate cancer during Prostate Cancer Awareness Month.
+Prior to and during the Yankees-Blue Jays game on September 20, 2023, fans, media members and employees were offered free PSA blood tests to screen for prostate cancer at a designated area in the stadium.
+This was the 12th screening collaboration among the three organizations.